yihui/yihui.org/content/en/2026-01-23-hello-world.md

 Now I think you can forgive me for not having responded to your messages yet.

 I only traveled three times in the two years.
-Once to UC Berckley to give a talk, once to visit families in China, and once to New Zealand (for the first time) to give the Ihaka lecture.
+Once to UC Berkeley to give a talk, once to visit families in China, and once to New Zealand (for the first time) to give the Ihaka lecture.
 One most memorable moment was when I climbed to the top of the